A Million Times Yes! Up To 30% Off Select Styles

 When not wearing jewelry, be sure to place your jewelry in a safe place.
 Store each piece of jewelry separately in a cloth or plastic bag.
 This will prevent the jewelry from rubbing against one another and getting scratched.

 To ensure that jewelry preserves its beauty for a lifetime, With Clarity offers a lifetime warranty.
 Be sure to have your jewelry professionally cleaned and inspected by With Clarity periodically to ensure it retains it’s beauty forever.

 18kt white gold is 75% pure gold and 25% alloy metals.
 It is a great combination of gold purity and strength and is a preferred choice especially for rings.
 Because 18kt white gold is more pure, it is more expensive than 14kt white gold.
-While quite similar to 14kt white gold in terms of durability, 18kt white gold can be slightly heavier and more sturdy.
-This means it is a good choice for an engagement ring or jewelry worn very regularly.
+In reference to durability, 18kt white gold can be slightly less sturdy than 14kt white gold.
+However, 18kt white gold is still a good choice for an engagement ring or jewelry worn very regularly.
 18kt white gold jewelry is also rhodium plated to ensure durability and add a glowing shine similar to that of platinum.